ManchesterJavaCommunity/jmanc/sponsors.md

-# Massive thanks to our sponsors!
+# We'd like to say a huge thanks to our sponsors!

 <div align="center">